cbc-univie/asfe-4D/README.md

 The data folder contains pdb files for all small solute boxes we used for the [paper](https://chemrxiv.org/engage/chemrxiv/article-details/6812638f50018ac7c5da3dd1).
 The script folder contains both the sampling scripts (submit and python script) and the analysis scripts (sibmit and python scripts.)
 The submit script writes and runs submit scripts for all lambda states.
-Execute:
+To run this, go to the scripts folder and execute:

 ```
 sbatch generate_samples.sh